Mbed-TLS/mbedtls/docs/psa-transition.md

 Unless explicitly configured otherwise, the PSA random generator uses the default entropy sources configured through the legacy interface (`MBEDTLS_ENTROPY_xxx` symbols).
 Its set of sources is equivalent to an entropy object configured with `mbedtls_entropy_init`.

-A future version of Mbed TLS will include a PSA interface for configuring entropy sources.
-This is likely to replace the legacy interface in Mbed TLS 4.0.
+Note that the interface for configuring entropy sources will be overhauled in TF-PSA-Crypto 1.0.0.

 ### Deterministic pseudorandom generation

 The PSA API does not have a dedicated interface for pseudorandom generation.
 The [key derivation interface](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__derivation/) can serve a similar purpose in some applications, but it does not offer CTR\_DRBG or HMAC\_DRBG.
-If you need these algorithms, keep using `ctr_drbg.h` and `hmac_drbg.h`, but note that they may be removed from the public API in Mbed TLS 4.0.
+If you need these algorithms, keep using `ctr_drbg.h` and `hmac_drbg.h`, but note that they will be removed from the public API in TF-PSA-Crypto 1.0.0 (the successor of Mbed TLS 3.x), with a plan to add a PSA API in a future TF-PSA-Crypto version.

 ## Asymmetric cryptography